abangdd/nobodyDL/README.md

-	network structure as simple as VGGNet, which makes it easier to be used in object detection and semantic segmentation tasks than BN-Inception, and easier to be migrated into other DL tools or platforms inference speed about 4 times faster than VGGNet 16, so it can accelerate most VGGNet based systems from quasi-realtime to realtime moderate model size, about 50M binary storage memory saving, can hold mini-batch size 128 on GTX980Ti, up to 256 if smart memory allocators added
+	network structure as simple as VGGNet, which makes it easier to be used in object detection and semantic segmentation tasks than BN-Inception, and easier to be migrated into other DL tools or platforms inference speed about 4 times faster than VGGNet 16, so it can accelerate most VGGNet based systems from quasi-realtime to realtime moderate model size, about 50M binary storage memory saving, can hold mini-batch size 128 on GTX980Ti, without using smart memory allocators

 	and also some cons:
 	no training from scratch codes provided, I am sorry for that